 Why Blogging is a Branding Strategy (Which is a Sales Strategy)

 A lot of corporate blogs come across as calls-to-action; to purchase some product or service.
 They’re essentially sales pitches meant to appease C-level management.
-These types of blogs brand companies as hard sell, and while people are buying online in record numbers, most don’t want to be sold to.
+These types of blogs brand companies are hard selling, and while people are buying online in record numbers, most don’t want to be sold to.
 Another set of blogs are those that overwhelm their readers with industry jargon.
 They come across as highly factual, but in reality, are written hopelessly over the heads of their readership.
 Corporate blogs are an excellent branding resource, which is in and of itself, a sales strategy.
 Bloggers can shape the personality of a company, maximizing its engagement with both existing and prospective clients.

 Have You Ever Wondered Why Some Blogs are Immensely More Popular?

 Or why they seem to have garnered the favor of an industry out of nowhere, or why their readers clamor to read their next article?
 There’s no great secret to their marketing strategy.
 They’ve built an army of Twitter followers and loyal readers by writing superb articles, week in and week out, but writing successful articles can encompass a variety of themes.
 One theme addresses failure (their own failures) and deals with how to rebound and learn from their mistakes.
 Everyone loves the underdog, especially when there’s a happy ending.
 Articles like these are audience magnets.
 Another theme deals with other’s failures – how they overcame adversity.
 Everyone makes mistakes – that’s why they put erasers on pencils.
-Heck, you can be wrong on 10% of your college exams and still carry a straight A average (and be rewarded handsomely).
+Heck, you can be wrong on 10% of your college exams and still carry a straight-A average (and be rewarded handsomely).

 Your Audience is Composed of People Just like You